jeff-wise/taletable-legacy/db_analysis.md

 Code and database have same knowledge of schema.

 Problem 3: The operations
-The operations over the database done in the program are type safe over the schema.
+The operations over the database done in the program are kind safe over the schema.
 That is only valid queries are generated, and in a way which is easy for programmers to understand and make them correct.